Laurens-Wuyts/RPi-to-windows-shell/README.md

 <b>!
 For these files to work you'll need some libraries !</b>
-The most libraries are included in python but Pygoogle is not so be shure you download it first.
+The most libraries are included in python but Pygoogle is not so be sure you download it first.